noncomputable/AgentMaps/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: 'Important: AgentMaps is minimal.
-Most features should be built as separate plugins (like AgentMaps.IconAgents).
+about: 'Important: the free version of AgentMaps is light.
+Most additional features should be built as separate plugins.
 Want wider features?
 Build a plugin!
 Post it here to get it added to the plugins list.'
+title: ''
+labels: ''
+assignees: noncomputable

 ---